 Whichever authority you are reporting to, you should provide them with as much information as you can about the biocidal product or treatment involved, including:

 - approval/authorisation number, for example HSE XXXX, GB-YYYY-XXXX or NI-YYYY-XXXX

 - when, where and how the exposure happened

 - how long the exposure lasted

-- whether there were any relevant extreme weather conditions at the time eg high winds, very hot / cold day
+- whether there were any relevant extreme weather conditions at the time, for example high winds, very hot/cold day

-- effects of the exposure eg report from medial / veterinary professional
+- effects of the exposure, for example a report from a medical/veterinary professional